AguaClara/aide/reports/AIDE_Summer2018report.md

 When AIDE is run, it also initializes and runs another Fusion 360 add-in, AIDE GUI (Graphical User Interface).
 This GUI allows the user to input values (such as desired flow rate) that affect the dimensions of the finished water treatment plant.

 ### How AIDE GUI works
-In order to AIDE GUI, you must first have AIDE installed and set up, with the AIDE GUI folder within the AIDE folder.
+In order to use AIDE GUI, you must first have AIDE installed and set up, with the AIDE GUI folder within the AIDE folder.
 You then open Fusion 360 > Scripts & Add-Ins > Add-Ins > aide > Run.
 The palette window then opens on the right.

 > Fusion uses `aide_gui.py` to begin running the palette.
 At the top are imports for all of the packages that are used and global variables that are referenced when the add-in is run.